JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 One of the goals of the ChainRules interface is to make it easy to define your own rules for a function.
 This tutorial attempts to demystify deriving and implementing custom rules for arrays with real and complex entries, with examples.
-The approach we use is similar to the one Giles's approach, which is succinctly explained and demonstrated in [^Giles2008] and its extended work [^Giles2008ext], but we generalize it to support functions of multidimensional arrays with both real and complex entries.
+The approach we use is similar to the one succinctly explained and demonstrated in [^Giles2008] and its extended work [^Giles2008ext], but we generalize it to support functions of multidimensional arrays with both real and complex entries.

-Throughout this tutorial, we will ust the following type alias
+Throughout this tutorial, we will use the following type alias:

 ```julia
 const RealOrComplex = Union{Real,Complex}